-Every winter brings cold temperatures and with those cold temperatures homeowners need to be on alert for frozen pipes.
-If pipes have water in them and are exposed to freezing temperatures, the pipe can expand and burst causing serious damage to your home and property.
+Every winter brings cold temperatures, and with those cold temperatures homeowners need to be on alert for frozen pipes.
+If pipes have water in them and are exposed to freezing temperatures, the pipe can expand and burst.
+This can cause serious damage to your home and property.
 Your home can end up flooded.
-Sometimes the pipes don’t burst but they crack, this can also cause major water damage.
-Because the crack can cause a slow leak that could go undetected for months.
+Sometimes the pipes don’t burst — they crack, and this can also cause major water damage because the crack can cause a slow leak that could go undetected for months.
 In either case your home is at risk for water damage.

 Follow these preventative measures to avoid frozen, broken, and leaky pipes:

-- If the weather is really cold, let cold water drip from a faucet of an exposed pipe.
+If the weather is really cold, let cold water drip from a faucet of an exposed pipe.
 Even just a trickle of water will help keep pipes from freezing.
 Allowing water to run keeps it from freezing because it is constantly moving.
 Make sure to do this especially if you have fixtures that do not get used very often, such as a basement sink or tub.

 If you haven’t taken preventative measures, how do you tell if your pipes are frozen?
 Here are some indications:

-- Clanking or whistling pipes?
-This could indicate that a pipe is dented or damaged and that there is an increase in water pressure.
-If this happens, call Jim Dandy, 206.633.1141 immediately.
+Clanking or whistling pipes?
+This could indicate that a pipe is dented or damaged and a there is an increase in water pressure.
+If this happens, call Jim Dandy at 206-633-1141 immediately.
 If ignored, this could cause pressure in your pipes, which could cause leaks or burst pipes.
 Ignoring problems does not solve anything.
 It does not make the problem go away.
 In fact, it only makes it worse for when the issue decides to show itself.

 Does water barely drip out your faucets or stop entirely?
 If you turn on the water and nothing comes out, this could be the sign of a break in the pipe because there is no water left in the pipes.
 If water does not come out of the faucet, call Jim Dandy.
 This is an issue that needs to be taken care of immediately.
 You need water, don’t you?

 Wet or icy pipes.
 If you see condensation or frost on exposed pipes (like in your basement or attic), this could be a sign that your pipes have frozen.
 Having a professional look at it could be beneficial.
 They can tell if your pipes have frozen over or not.

-Jim Dandy Sewer and Plumbing has expert plumbers and technicians on hand to help you repair frozen pipes around your home.
+Jim Dandy has expert plumbers and technicians on hand to help you repair frozen pipes around your home.
 We are affordable, reliable, and dependable too.
-Jim Dandy is the Plumber for YOU!
+Call us at 206-633-1141.